alittlerocket/BeatmapGenerator/README.md

 An application designed to create osu! levels (or Beatmaps) upon inputting:
 - A song mp4 file
-- A desired difficulty from 1-7
+- Difficulty Settings (ar, od, star rating....)

 Usage of Deep Learning and TensorFlow/PyTorch.